Atacadão MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it 'Returns the saved bank connections' and lists the specific fields returned (connector_id, item_id, bank name, add_connection_url).
-This clearly distinguishes it from sibling tools like openfinance_list_accounts or connect, which serve different purposes.
+The description clearly states it returns saved bank connections with specific fields (connector_id, item_id, bank name, add_connection_url), distinguishing it from sibling tools like openfinance_list_accounts or connect.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.